Search Fred Hutch Extranet

 Additionally, if a High Deductible Health Plan is offered to your spouse/domestic partner, please note that current tax regulations do not permit any contributions to a Health Savings Account if they are also covered by our plan, which is not classified as a High Deductible Health Plan (this restriction does not apply to Flexible Spending Accounts).

-S/he should sign up for his/her employer's coverage when eligible.
-His/her eligibility is considered a "qualifying event" and you have the option of keeping him/her on our plan or removing him/her from our plan at that time.
+They should sign up for their employer's coverage when eligible.
+Their eligibility is considered a "qualifying event" and you have the option of keeping them on our plan or removing them from our plan at that time.

-Yes, his/her loss of coverage is considered a "qualifying event" and s/he may be added to our plan within 30 days of their loss of coverage.
+Yes, their loss of coverage is considered a "qualifying event" and they may be added to our plan within 30 days of their loss of coverage.

 Yes, you need to complete the Affidavit of Spouse/Domestic Partner Medical Plan Coverage Eligibility.
 Additionally, you need to be aware of this criterion if their coverage status changes in the future.